d-bl/GroundForge/docs/help/index.md

 ### Create a new ground pattern

-The prototype for the pattern is created in the area labelled "Forms for advanced users".
-First, the pattern is mapped onto a grid.
-Symbols, consisting of the numbers or letters are used to draw lines on the grid.
+We create the prototype for the pattern in the area labelled “Forms for advanced users”.
+First, we map the pattern onto a grid.
+Symbols, comprising numbers or letters, are used to draw lines on the grid.
 This creates a vector diagram showing the order in which pairs of threads come together.
 From this description, the software generates a working diagram and a thread diagram.
-A more [detailed tutorial](Advanced) is required to fully explain the many construction options available.
+It requires a more [detailed tutorial](Advanced) to fully explain the many construction options available.

 ### Footsides

-In addition to modeling a lace ground, GroundForge can also model a footside for it.
+In addition to modelling a lace ground, GroundForge can also model a footside for it.
 Left and right footsides are defined separately and depend on the number of columns in the patch.
 For example, take a look at [Whiting G-2 with footsides].

 [Whiting G-2 with footsides]: